01LewisYS/ArduinoRobotArm/README.md

-# Arduino Robot Arm (Ver.
-1)
+# Arduino Robot Arm
 ## Table of Contents
 * [Gerenal Info](#general-info)
 * [FAQ](#faq)
 * [Important Notice](#important-notice)

 ## General Info
-1) Function of Robot Arm (ver.
-1): Able to extend out to pick up a 100N Load, then drop it off at the same location.
+Function of Robot Arm (ver.
+1):
+* Picks up a 100N object at a location, and dropping it off the object at the _same_ location.

+Function of Robot Arm (ver.
+2):
+* Picks up a 100N object at a location, but drops off the object at a _different_ location by rotating itself to a different direction for drop off.

+Micro Servos & Functions:
-2) Left servo (servoL) controls the height of clamp from the ground.
+1) Left servo (servoL) controls the height of clamp from the ground.
-3) Right servo (servoR) controls the horizontal retraction and extension of the robot arm.
+2) Right servo (servoR) controls the horizontal retraction and extension of the robot arm.
-4) Base servo (servoB) controls the rotation of the entire robot arm, so that the gripper/clamp can face any direction.
+3) Base servo (servoB) controls the rotation of the entire robot arm, so that the gripper/clamp can face any direction.
-5) Clamp servo (servoC) of robot arm controls the opening and closing of clamp.
+4) Clamp servo (servoC) of robot arm controls the opening and closing of clamp.

 ## FAQ
 1) Which one is the "Left servo"?
 Which one is the "Right servo"?